0edk/yukogurafu/README.md

 ## Setup
 Install it from AnkiWeb, when I post it there.
 If needed, restart Anki.
-If it still doesn't work, raise an issue here with details.
+If it still doesn't work, raise an issue here with the error message and/or faulty behaviour.

 ## Usage
-All features of Yukogurafu are concentrated in "Edit graph note", in the Tools menu at the top.
+Most features of Yukogurafu are concentrated in "Edit graph note", in the Tools menu at the top.
 That menu entry launches a GUI.
 If you start it with the note browser open, it will operate on whichever note is focused in the browser.
 Otherwise, it will make and operate on a new note, its cards to go in the current deck.